Akshay Sura - Partner

 15 Aug 2020

-In this video I am going to walk you through the integration of the Sitecore Digital Asset Management (DAM) with the Sitecore CMS.
+In this video, I am going to walk you through the integration of Sitecore Digital Asset Management (DAM) with the Sitecore CMS.
 Hoping that future videos will capture Sitecore Product Content Management (PCM).

 Note: The following is the transcription of the video produced by an automated transcription system.

 Hey, guys, this is Akshay Sura today will be looking into content hub digital asset management integration into our Sitecore CMS.
 This is by far the easiest integration I’ve seen so far.
 It was really straightforward and easy.
 Hope this makes it easier for you.
 Next, we need to download the Sitecore Connect for Sitecore DAM.
 I am using Sitecore 9.3 And the Content Hub version is 3.3.4, it’s compatible with SXA after 1.9 onward.
 So, get your content hub.
 So here we would need to configure the authorization part of it so get into settings.
 Once you get into settings, choose the portal configuration and CORS configuration.
 Here you are going to pass the URL of your Sitecore instance, this is my test instance.
 Go ahead and add it once that’s done go ahead and save.
 And then we would need to go to your authentication part of it, change the mode to text, it’s a little bit easier and then change the auth mode from active to passive code and save.
 So, this finishes all the things we need to do from a content hub perspective.
 Next, let’s get to our Sitecore instance, go to control panel, we want to install the package, the DAM connect package.
 So, go ahead and choose the package, which I already had put it on the instance.
 Once you select that, install it.
 If you get an override warning, override everything once the once it’s installing, just reset your instance and let it come back.
 Once instance comes back, go into I usually the old habits I go to desktop, open up content editor.